If you’re planning a vacation to Tybee Island, here are a few ideas to make the most of every moment on this incredible island.

 After a late wake up call, rent bike gear at Fat Tire bike rentals and cruise down to Strand Avenue to Fannie’s on the Beach and sip Mimosas and Bloody Marys on the upper deck.
 In the mood to linger?
 Walk downtown Tybee and explore the eclectic assortment of shops on Strand Avenue.
 Up for some action?
 Head over to Sea Kayak Georgia to spend the afternoon paddling through Tybee’s creeks and marshes.
 Or, just find a great spot on the beach for some rest and relaxation!

 Ladies, look no further than Mermaid Cottages for your Girlfriend Getaway.
 These charming, colorful cottages will unwind the worries of the week and play host to a fabulous weekend on Tybee.

-Rent electric cars for the day from Tybee Cruisers and let the shopping begin!
+Rent golf carts for the day from Tybee Golf Cart Rentals and let the shopping begin!
 Seaside Sisters is a unique coastal boutique filled with great collectibles and fabulous gifts.
 Take advantage of dozens of local art galleries and shops just up the road, ready to be explored.
 Bring home an oyster shell picture frame or blown glass and shell wind chime.

 Up for a cocktail-hour extravaganza?
-Start at Dolphin Reef for Pirates Punch, followed by a Mango Margarita at A-J’s and top it off with a pitcher of Social Sangria at Tybee Island Social Club, where the ladies can feast on the ‘love me tender’ duck or orange pork tacos for dinner.
+Start with a Mango Margarita at A-J’s and top it off with a pitcher of Social Sangria at Tybee Island Social Club, where the ladies can feast on the ‘love me tender’ duck or orange pork tacos for dinner.
 Be sure to call Crab Cab if you need a ride home!